Research in Encoding And Decoding of

 Abstracts should describe new, previously unpublished advances that are relevant to the theme of the meeting.
 Posters from accepted abstracts will be expected to describe data, analyses, simulations or conclusions that have not been presented elsewhere.

 NOTE: Please do not try to squeeze as much material as possible into one page.
 Abstracts that adjust the format to that end or ignore the specifications in this Call will need to be rewritten and resubmitted in order to be considered.

 A maximum of two figures may be included in each abstract, but must fit within the single page of the abstract and within the margins.
 Figures should be created at the intended size, rather than scaled down.
 All text within figures, including axis and tick labels, legends, etc., should be no smaller than 8 pt font measured as the figure appears in the abstract.

 Figure captions should be brief, clear and describe the figures appropriately.
 Scaling or cropping within the word processor should never be done, as this can create compatibility issues or, often, unacceptably small text.
-Figures should be rendered at a minimum of 300 DPI for images, and 1200 DPI for line drawings or plots.
-These are minimum acceptable resolutions: The higher resolution, the better.
+Figures should be rendered at a minimum of 600 DPI for images, and 1200 DPI for line drawings or plots.
 EPS is the preferred figure format, as it is resolution-independent for lines and shapes when properly constructed.

 NOTE: Fonts being too small in figures is a very common mistake, and causes the large majority of abstracts with figures to be immediately rejected for correction and re-submission (historically, over 70% of submissions that include figures require modification).
 Please avoid this extra reject-resubmit cycle by thoroughly checking your abstract before submission.